Comparison·Jun 15, 2026·7 min read

 Floowed was built around three structural choices, each anchored to a buyer Zest does not sell to today.

 Score-agnostic by design.
 Floowed is the orchestration layer, not the model factory.
-CredoLab, Trusting Social, Zest, FICO, Experian, your local bureau, your internal model, or a combination.
+Bring any score or your own model, CredoLab, Trusting Social, Zest, FICO, Experian, your local bureau, your internal model, or a combination, and it is absorbed unchanged.
 Use whichever score is right for your portfolio in your market.
-The Decisioning Canvas combines whatever score you bring with bureau data, bank statement analysis, internal application history, KYC results, and the documentary evidence the applicant provides.
+The Decisioning Engine combines whatever score you bring with bureau data, bank statement analysis, internal application history, KYC results, and the documentary evidence the applicant provides.
 The score is one input to the policy.
-We do not compete with scoring vendors and we do not compete with bureaus.
+We orchestrate, we do not compete with scoring vendors and we do not compete with bureaus.
 We use them.

-For a SEA lender, this is the only architecture that works.
-The market does not have a single dominant score the way the US has FICO.
+For a lender without a single dominant national score, this is the only architecture that works.
+Many markets do not have a single dominant score the way the US has FICO.
 CredoLab covers some of the alternative-data layer, Trusting Social covers another, the local bureaus cover the traditional layer, internal models cover the rest.
 A platform that sells you its own score and then bundles decisioning around it is asking you to pick a horse before you have run any of them.
 A platform that orchestrates any score lets you pick whichever one wins on your portfolio.

-Native document intelligence on whatever applicants actually send.
-Floowed reads handwritten payslips, photographed bank statements, scanned business registrations, partially completed application forms with handwritten corrections, utility bills, and identity documents from across Southeast Asia.
-Same accuracy across input quality.
+Native document intelligence that reads and analyses whatever applicants actually send.
+Floowed does not just extract or OCR.
+It reads and analyses handwritten passbooks and payslips, photographed and skewed bank statements, scanned business registrations, partially completed application forms with handwritten corrections, utility bills, and identity documents, at any quality.
+That means income normalization, cash-flow and bank-statement analysis (ADB, DSCR), fraud and tampering signals, and cross-document validation, not just characters off a page.
+US-built IDPs like Ocrolus, Rossum, and Hyperscience were optimized for pristine US documents; Floowed reads and analyses the paperwork those IDPs choke on.
+It also cross-checks what a document claims against the evidence in the image: an ID against a selfie, a utility bill against a meter photo, a vehicle title against a chassis photo, an invoice against a delivery photo.
+That is a fraud surface pure extraction tools miss.
 The output is structured data the decisioning layer acts on directly.
 This is the headline product, not a partner integration and not a side capability.
 If document quality is the operational bottleneck in your portfolio, this is the structural difference that separates Floowed from a model factory whose document strategy is "send us clean digital inputs."
+For the deeper mechanics, see bank statement analysis software.

-The credit officer is the operator.
-The Decisioning Canvas is a no-code policy editor designed to be operated by the person who actually owns the credit policy.
+Credit and risk teams are the operators.
+The Decisioning Engine is a plain-English policy editor designed to be operated by the people who actually own the credit policy.
+The credit officer remains the day-to-day operator, with risk teams owning policy authoring at scale.
 Rules are written in plain English.
 If the salary is below $1,500 and the requested amount is above $5,000 and the applicant has been employed less than six months, send to manual review.
-The credit officer ships that change directly.
-Versioning, rollback, and per-decision audit trail are automatic.
+The team ships that change directly.
+Versioning, rollback, and per-decision audit trail are automatic, audit-grade, with the rules behind each call.
 There is no Floowed services team translating the policy into the platform's internal language because there is no internal language to translate into.

 Document intelligence is the structural difference